 Georgetown Intoxication Manslaughter Lawyer

-If you have been charged with a DWI Manslaughter in Georgetown, or any of the surrounding areas of Round Rock, Cedar Park, Leander, Taylor, Hutto, Killeen, Temple, Benton or Harker Heights, contact the Law Office of Michael J. Price, P.C.
-Attorney Michael Price is knowledgeable in all areas of Texas’ driving while intoxicated laws and will make every effort to help you avoid the most serious penalties and repercussions to your alleged offense.
-Call the Law Office of Michael J. Price for a free consultation at (512) 930-3074 about your alleged DWI manslaughter.
+If you have been charged with a DWI Manslaughter in Georgetown, or any of the surrounding areas of Round Rock, Cedar Park, Leander, Taylor, Hutto, Killeen, Temple, Belton or Harker Heights, contact Law Office of Michael J. Price Attorney Michael J. Price is knowledgeable in all areas of Texas’ driving while intoxicated laws and will make every effort to help you avoid the most serious penalties and repercussions to your alleged offense.

 Georgetown Intoxication Manslaughter Information Center